Ahab in the Bible

 Verse Conceptselders, as community leadersGovernorsPalaces

-Know then that {the word of Yahweh will not fail} which Yahweh spoke concerning the house of Ahab; Yahweh has done what he spoke by the hand of his servant Elijah.
+Know now that nothing shall fall to the earth of the word of Jehovah, which Jehovah spoke concerning the house of Ahab; for Jehovah has done that which he said through his servant Elijah.

 Verse ConceptsMinistry, Nature OfWords To Individuals Fulfilled